SMOKEY EYES by watereverysunday on polyvore

-For colored smokey eyes, depending on the look you want such as you would like monochrome look or smoky lines with color overall.
+For colored smokey eyes, depending on the look you want such as you would like monochrome look or smoky lines with color overall on eyelids.

 For monochrome look, you need one color for eyelid, eye lines and even mascara.
 For dark eye lines with colors, draw on eyelids and smudge steps above with dark kohls then, add colors over eyelids and inner corner of eyes.
 Finish with either dark or color mascara.

-When eye lining with color shadows, wet brush tip and apply shadows for better pigmentation and color pop.
+When eye lining with color shadows, wet the tip of eye line brush and apply shadows for better color pigmentation and colors to pop.

 KENDALL JENNER S M O K E Y E Y E S

-This look is quite popular of course because of Kendall Jenner! and some of you might want to try as party or night out makeup.
-Watch makeup tutorial video of Lisa Eldrigde who actually did Kandall's editorial makeup.
-Her youtube channel is worth watching.
+This look is quite popular of course because of Kendall Jenner! and some of you might want to try for a party or night out.
+Watch makeup tutorial video of Lisa Eldrigde, who actually did Kandall's editorial makeup.
+Her youtube channel is also worth watching.
 I especially love the use of illuminator and sparkling eyeshadow finish at the end.